gogugogiugogu/simple-calculator/README.md

 # simple-calculator
-Learned to create a working calculator with the option to break the script on request

 Used a little help from ChatGPT, but hey - if it makes it easier to learn and not just copy paste scripts, then all the better for it!